Inflectra/rapise-documentation/docs/Guide/ai_dashboard.md

     **Test Model**: [Button]

 You can create options that are local to the current testing framework.
 Simply click the `local[create]` button.
 If local options exist, Rapise will prioritize them over global ones.
 To delete local options, click `... > Delete Local`.

+!!! note
+    You can press ++shift+ctrl+q++ in the AI Dashboard to reveal additional and experimental settings.

 #### Amazon Bedrock